 A journey to the Serengeti offers unforgettable experiences, from witnessing the Great Migration to soaring over the plains in a hot air balloon.
-Spot the Big Five on thrilling game drives, explore the bush on foot with expert guides, and immerse yourself in Maasai culture.
+Spot the Big Five on thrilling game drives, explore the bush with expert guides, and immerse yourself in Maasai culture.
 End each day in a luxurious tented camp, surrounded by the sounds of the wild under a starlit sky.

 January to February – Short Dry Season